Introduction:

 It's not persecution because you're a jerk to everyone.

-People treat you negatively because you're a jerk.
+If people treat you negatively because you're a jerk, that's called consequences.

 That's called you're reaping what you're sowing there.

-He's also not talking about putting on a show.
+He's also not talking about putting on a show, right?

 Right?